tyoeer/Chaoshead/README.md

 What's allowed and not: https://www.bscotch.net/feedbag/levelhead/entries/62db1e2954be7407b6953856
 ![](allowedStuff.png)
+I do recommend testing every broken limit though, to make sure you don't accidentally upload a level that can crash the game.
+I don't expect it, but this is kind of unexplored territory.

 As Chaoshead is still in development it is recommended to backup all your levels before using it (though so far it has only irrevocably corrupted the level it was interacting with,